NVIDIA/nvcomp/README.md

   APIs are synchronous and for best performance/flexibility it’s recommended to use the low-level APIs.

-Please note, that in nvCOMP 2.1 some compressors are only available either through the Low-level API or through the High-level API.
+In nvCOMP 2.1 all compressors are available through the low-level API.
+A high-level API is provided for LZ4, Bitcomp and Cascaded.

-Below you can find instructions on how to build the library, reproduce our benchmarking results, a guide on how to integrate into your application and a detailed description of the compression methods.
-Enjoy!

-# Version 2.1 Release

-This minor release of nvCOMP enhances the low-level interface by adding configuration options, new error reporting mechanism and function to calculate the size of the decompressed output

 ## Known issues

-* Bitcomp and GDeflate are not supported in the preview version of 2.1.0.
-They will be supported in the full release of 2.1.0.
+* Cascaded and Bitcomp decompressors can only operate on valid input data (data that was compressed using the same compressor).
+Other decompressors can sometimes detect errors in the compressed stream.
+However, there are no implicit checksums implemented for any of the compressors.
+For full verification of the stream, it's recommended to run checksum separately.
-* Cascaded compression requires a large amount of temporary workspace to operate.
-Current workaround is to compress/decompress large datasets in pieces, re-using temporary workspace for each piece.
+* The Cascaded high-level compression API requires a large amount of temporary workspace to operate.
+The current workaround is to compress/decompress large datasets in pieces, re-using temporary workspaces for each piece.
+Alternatively, the low-level Cascaded API may be used and uses shared memory for its temp space.
+* Cascaded and Bitcomp batched decompression C APIs cannot currently accept nullptr for actual_decompressed_bytes or device_statuses values.
+* The Bitcomp low-level batched decompression function is not fully asynchronous.

-# Requirements
+## Requirements
 Pascal (sm60) or higher GPU architecture is required.
 Volta+ GPU architecture is recommended for best results.

+# Getting Started
+Below you can find instructions on how to build the library, reproduce our benchmarking results, a guide on how to integrate into your application and a detailed description of the compression methods.
+Enjoy!

-# Building the library, with nvCOMP extensions
+## Building the library, with nvCOMP extensions
 To configure nvCOMP extensions, simply define the `NVCOMP_EXTS_ROOT` variable to allow CMake to find the library